jordiup/JS-Sandbox/section-seven-asynchronous-js-ajax-fetch-api/notes.md

 We've dealt with callback functions quite a bit already.
 They are functions that are parsed in as a parameter to another function and runs within it.
 This helps to prevent variables being returned before being caught.
 Callbacks make returns asynchronous.

+## ES6 Promises
+Part of the es6 standard, an alternative to callbacks.
+While they're handling asynchronous operations they can promise to do something when complete.
+We handle a promise response with a '.then' i.e. 'someFunction.then()'.

 <!-- ##  -->